-Since the return to a democratic system in 1990, Chile has been introducing social, economic, political, and military reforms.1 In recent years, Chile has not been affected by serious problems of armed conflicts or criminal violence.
-Nevertheless, both the military forces and civilians have considerable holdings of firearms.2 As of 2017, 66% of guns in Chile were unregistered.3 Illicit drug imports pose a threat to the country’s security as they are linked to arms trafficking.
+Since its return to democracy in 1990, Chile has introduced social, economic, political and military reforms.1 While the country has not experienced serious problems related to armed conflicts or criminal violence in recent years, both the military forces and civilians have considerable firearm holdings.2 As of 2017, 66 per cent of guns in Chile were unregistered.3 Illicit drug imports pose a threat to the country’s security, since they are linked to arms trafficking.
 The demand for arms continues to rise along with the number of crimes committed with firearms.4

-The guiding gun control legislation of the country comprises the Law on Arms Control of 2005.
-Chile has signed and ratified the Arms Trade Treaty.5 In 2020, UNLIREC carried out a national seminar on ammunition controls.6
+The country's guiding gun control legislation includes the Law on Arms Control of 2005.
+Chile has signed and ratified the Arms Trade Treaty.5 In 2020, the Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UNLIREC) organised a national seminar on ammunition controls.6

-1 Rojas Aravena, Francisco (2000): Chile Arms Procurement Decision Making.
-Stockholm International Peace Research Institute. https://www.sipri.org/sites/default/files/files/books/SIPRI00Singh/SIPRI00Singh02.pdf
+1 Francisco Rojas Aravena, Arms Procurement Decision Making: Chile.
+(Stockholm: Stockholm International Peace Research Institute, 2000), https://www.sipri.org/sites/default/files/files/books/SIPRI00Singh/SIPRI00Singh02.pdf.

-4 Global Initiative against Transnational Organized Crime (2021): Global Organized Crime Index.
-Chile. https://ocindex.net/country/chile
+4 "Chile: Global Organized Crime Index," Global Initiative against Transnational Organized Crime, 2021, https://ocindex.net/country/chile

 Launch the country dashboard